adeyemijohn/nodeandexpressjs/_posts/blog/2015-12-21-JavaScript Technologies Front End Developers should already know.md

 layout: page
 category: blog
 title: 6 JavaScript technologies Front-end developers should already know
 summary: Life's tough for a front end developer because the pace of learning moves so fast.
 Today's developer needs to be familiar with a number of libraries, frameworks and processes in order to be successful.
-Here's my list of JavaScript technologies that you should already be familiar if you're a professional front end developer.
+Here's my list of JavaScript technologies that you should already be familiar with if you're a professional front end developer.
 images:
   hero: "http://i.imgur.com/Ol49PvF.png"
 tags: